How to Lose Weight After Pregnancy

 After addressing her post natal depression with her doctor, she realised that she didn’t feel as good as when she reached her goal weight a year earlier.

-She returned to BodySlims’ programme to recover her self-esteem.
+She is just one of many success stories who returned to BodySlims’ programme to recover her self-esteem.
 By the time her baby was 6 months old Carla had returned to her pre-baby weight, but most importantly she felt good in herself and confident in her body.

 When it comes to losing postpartum weight, Carla advises listening to your body.
 Start by accepting that it’s changed.
 “I love my new body as a new mom, but I know it can be scary when you’re not familiar with your body,” she says.